 What could cause the Jeep check engine light to come on?

-Problems such as loose gas cap, bad mass airflow sensor, oxygen sensors, and many other problems can cause the check engine light to come on.
-Without reading the codes and doing further troubleshooting, it is hard to know.
+Problems such as a loose gas cap, bad mass airflow sensor, oxygen sensors, and many other problems can cause the check engine light to come on.
+It is hard to know without reading the codes and doing further troubleshooting.

 Which Jeeps have a check engine light?